ipdk-io/k8s-infra-offload/README.md

    test-pod2   1/1     Running   0          9m33s  10.244.0.7       ins21   <none>           <none>
    ```

-2. Use `ifconfig` to get the IP address assigned to one of the pods.
-Then, ping that
+2. Use the IP address from above output or `ifconfig` to get the IP address
-   address from the other pod:
+   assigned to one of the pods.
+Then, ping that address from the other pod:
    ```bash
    kubectl exec test-pod2 -- ifconfig eth0
    kubectl exec test-pod -- ping 10.244.0.6